Updated: October 31, 2025

 Santa Maria Maior

-In addition to finding the right property to purchase in the perfect location, there are other considerations to consider when buying Lisbon, Portugal, luxury real estate.
-These include financial and tax considerations, partnering with the right real estate professionals, and the, at times, lengthy property-buying process in Portugal, which we explore in detail below.
+After finding the right property, here are other factors to consider when buying luxury real estate in Lisbon, Portugal.
+These include financial and tax considerations and partnering with the right real estate professionals.

 Financial and tax considerations

 Foreign buyers must acquire a Número de Identificação Fiscal (NIF) from the local tax office.
-It is a Portuguese tax identification number you will need to make any significant financial transactions in the country.
-You can only open a Portuguese bank account with a NIF number.
+It is a Portuguese tax identification number that you will need to make any significant financial transactions in the country.
+You will need a NIF number to open a Portuguese bank account, as there are also some other documents you will need.

-Below, we will examine the property taxes and fees you must pay before, during, and after buying property in Lisbon.
+Below, we will examine the property taxes and fees you must pay during and after buying a house in Lisbon.

 Taxes during the purchase process